WayneLambert/django-ci-workflow/README.md

 # Django Database Details / Credentials
 # These are the settings within your `settings.py` file.
-# These are also the settings you use when connecting to your database with database software (e.g. DataGrip)
+# Also the settings useD when connecting to database software (e.g. DataGrip)
 DB_NAME=your_chosen_db_name
 DB_USER=your_username
 DB_PASS=p@ssw0rd